PoC Guide: Getting Started with Citrix Virtual Apps and Desktop Service

 - This will now create a copy of the master image and create your machine catalog

-- Once completed you will see your machine catalog appear in your Citrix Cloud console
+- Once completed you see your machine catalog appear in your Citrix Cloud console

 Create Delivery Group